ignite19300/IT-Infrastructure-Home-Lab-Projects/README.md

 ## 1. Resilient Storage: ZFS High-Availability File Server
 This project focuses on building and managing a robust file server environment, ensuring data integrity and availability.

-Platform: Custom-built PC hardware running Proxmox (Debian Linux) as the core operating system and supervisor.
+Platform: Custom-built PC hardware running Proxmox (Debian Linux) as the core hypervisor/supervisor.

 Key Technology: Implementation and ongoing management of a ZFS (Zettabyte File System) pool.

-Functionality: The ZFS pool is configured for data redundancy (RAID-Z1) to protect against hardware failure.
+Functionality: The ZFS pool is configured for data redundancy (RAID-Z1) to protect against hardware failure and ensure rapid recovery.

 Access Layer: Configured Samba to enable secure file sharing across the network for Windows, Linux, and Mac clients.